MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 ### Recommendations integration

-Security Exposure Management integrates recommendations from Microsoft Defender for Cloud running the [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), Defender XDR [secure score](/microsoft-365/security/defender/microsoft-secure-score), and from other Microsoft workloads.
+Security Exposure Management integrates recommendations from Microsoft Defender for Cloud running the [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), Defender XDR [Secure score](/microsoft-365/security/defender/microsoft-secure-score), and from other Microsoft workloads.
 It also provides recommendations related to non-Microsoft workloads.

 ### Working with recommendations